Current Studies in Humans

-We are seeking expecting or new mothers of healthy infants aged 5-31 days for a research study.
-The purpose of the study is to learn how early language exposure and touch may be related to biological changes in mothers and their infants.
+We are seeking expecting or new mothers of infants aged 5–31 days to participate in an at-home research study.
+The purpose of the research study is to learn how early language exposure and touch may be related to biological changes in mothers and their infants.

-Study involves wearing arm and ankle-bands to passively track proximity and vocalizations between mother-infant pairs in their own home, providing weekly saliva samples for DNA analyses, and may involve reading sessions.
-This is a longitudinal study lasting 20 weeks.
+The study involves wearing arm and ankle-bands to passively track proximity and vocalizations between mother-infant pairs in their own home, providing weekly saliva samples for DNA analyses, and may involve reading sessions.
+This is a longitudinal study lasting 12 weeks.
 All procedures will be conducted by the mother in her own home.
-Study-related genetic testing provided at no cost.For more information, contact the study team at email@example.com
+There are no lab visits.

 We are looking for Caucasian children between the ages of 5 and 11 years of age to participate in a study focused on determining the impact of genes on the development of the brain and social behavior.
 Participation in this study consists of two visits each lasting approximately an hour and a half and you will be compensated $50 for your time at each visit.